israel-dryer/Color-Hunter/README.md

 # Color-Hunter
- A program for scraping color themes from the internet and evaluating in a PySimpleGUI application
+ A program for scraping color themes from the [colorhunt website](https://colorhunt.co/palettes)

+ The script downloads all available color themes.
+You may need to adjust the `sleep()` time depending on your internet connection.
+This allows the screen to load while scrolling down the page to load more data.

+ The script will return a dictionary containing an ID and a tuple of hexadecimal colors, the last of which is a text color of black or white, which has been programmed based on the best contrast of the primary color (index 0) in the tuple.

  Required installation
  - [Google Chrome](https://www.google.com/chrome/)
  - [Chromedriver](https://chromedriver.chromium.org/)

  The `chromedriver.exe` file should be saved in a directory that is accessible from **PATH**.
 You may put it into the same folder as your `python.exe` file if you wish, or pass the path as a parameter in `webdriver()`.

 Other required libraries:
 ```